 What is a Ceramic Knife?
 Why Choose Ceramic Knives?

-Key Advantages of Ceramic Knives:
+Key Advantages of Ceramic Knives

 Comparison: Ceramic vs. Steel Knives

-Feature | Ceramic Knives | Steel Knives |
+| Feature | Ceramic Knives | Steel Knives |

-Hardness (Mohs scale) | 8.5 | 4.5 – 7.5 |
+| Hardness (Mohs scale) | 8.5 | 4.5 – 7.5 |

-Edge retention | Excellent | Good to Very Good |
+| Edge retention | Excellent | Good to Very Good |

-Weight | Very Light | Varies (Light to Heavy) |
+| Weight | Very Light | Varies (Light to Heavy) |

-Versatility | Limited (Best for fruits, vegetables, boneless meats) | High (All-purpose) |
+| Versatility | Limited (Best for fruits, vegetables, boneless meats) | High (All-purpose) |

-Maintenance | Low (but requires special care) | Regular honing and sharpening |
+| Maintenance | Low (but requires special care) | Regular honing and sharpening |

-Price | Generally higher | Varies widely |
+| Price | Generally higher | Varies widely |

 Understanding Ceramic Knife Sharpening

-What is a Ceramic Honing Rod?
+What Is a Ceramic Honing Rod?

-- Made from high-purity alumina ceramic
+- Material: High-purity alumina ceramic

-- Hardness often ranges from 9 to 9.5 on the Mohs scale
+- Hardness: ~9–9.5 on the Mohs scale

 How Does a Ceramic Honing Rod Work?